This post created by ignored player and thus hidden.

 How do all the different activities work at the same time?

 I've played TT1 or TTG to death.
 It gets boring after a while.
-Will everything be the same if I play TT2 more than once?
+Is everything the same if I play TT2 more than once?

 What will be under my control?